-Additional equity financings may significantly dilute shareholders.
+Additional equity financings may significantly dilute shareholdings of its shareholders.
 If the Company is not able to obtain such financing, it may not be able to expand its portfolio of assets and may not be able to execute on its business strategy.